 - Connect the Xilinx USB cable.

-Note: You may need to run the Command Prompt in administrator mode
+Note: You might need to run the Command Prompt in Administrator mode

 Limited sudo Access